prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 276 - Service of orders and decisions
 1. Any order or decision of the Court shall be served on each of the parties in accordance with the provisions of Sections  1, 2 or 3  of this Chapter  2, as the case may be.

-2. Decisions by default pursuant to Rule 355 resulting from failure of the defendant to lodge a Defence to revocation [Rule 50 ] or failure to lodge a Defence to the Statement for a declaration of non -infringement [Rule 6 7] within the time limit set by these Rules or by the Court, may be served on the defendant at the place of business of a professional representative or legal practitioner as defined in Article 134 EPC who is recorded as the appointed representative for the subject European patent with unitary effect, the subject of the proceedings , in the Register for unitary patent protection [Regulation (EU) No  1257/2012, Article  2(e)] or in the national patent register  [Rule 8.5(a)] .
+2. Decisions by default pursuant to Rule 355 resulting from failure of the defendant to lodge a Defence to revocation [Rule 50 ] or failure to lodge a Defence to the Statement for a declaration of non -infringement [Rule 6 7] within the time limit set by these Rules or by the Court, may be served on the defendant at the place of business of a professional representative or legal practitioner as defined in Article 134 EPC who is recorded as the appointed representative for the subject European patent with unitary effect, the subject of the proceedings , in the Register for unitary patent protection [Regulation (EU) No  1257/2012, Article  2(e)] or in the national patent register  [Rule 8.5(a)].

 ###### Rule 277 - Decisions by default under Part 5, Chapter 11

 No decision by default shall be entered under Part 5, Chapter  11 unless the Court is satisfied that either :

-   (a) the Statement of claim was served by a method prescribed by the internal law of the state addressed for the service of documents in domestic act ions upon persons who are within its territory; or
+   (a) the Statement of claim was served by a method prescribed by the internal law of the state addressed for the service of documents in domestic actions upon persons who are within its territory; or

    (b) the Statement of claim was actually served on  the defendant under this Chapter 2.

 ###### Rule 278 - Service of written  pleadings and other documents

 1. As soon as practicable after written pleadings have been received at the Registry, the Registry shall serve the pleadings and any other document lodged with the pleadings on the other party by means of electronic communication  except if the pleading contains a request for an ex parte proceeding.

-2. Where service by means of electronic communication cannot be effected, the Registry shall serve the written pleadings on the party by :
+2. Where service by means of electronic communication cannot be effected, the Registry shall serve the written pleadings on the party by:

    (a) registered letter with acknowledgement of receipt or equivalent; or